- Kids can get around Screen Time restrictions relatively easily.

 Kids can get around Screen Time on the iPhone and iPad using a few easy tricks to hack Screen Time limitations on iOS 13.
 This is what kids need to know to get around Screen Time limits, and what parents can do to stop them.

-Even on iOS 13 and iPadOS, 13 kids are finding ways to watch YouTube after going over time limits, using Siri to get around messaging limits and other hacks.
+Even on iOS 13 and iPadOS, 13 kids are finding ways to watch YouTube after going past time limits, using Siri to get around messaging limits and other hacks.

 How to Hack Screen Time